 Beehiiv has a very good ad feature that makes it super easy to put paid ads in your newsletters.
 These ads work by paying out a small fee each time one of your readers clicks on the ad.

-I wrote about this in the week 19 and week 21 updates and I’ve been sharing ads in my emails for the last few weeks just like the one at the start of this email and the one I’m about to share.
+I wrote about this in a previous post, and I’ve been sharing ads in my emails for the last few weeks.

 Upcoming events